-We work with Anuvad Samvad to translate written materials from our Blog and Encyclopedia of Art into Hindi.
+We work with Anuvad Samvad to translate written materials from our Stories and Encyclopedia of Art into Hindi.
 These translations allow us to reach wider audiences and introduce them to engaging stories and subjects surrounding South Asian art histories, and form a part of one of our long-term goals to make our work accessible to those across the region who don’t read or speak English.

 Art & Photography Foundation